 - Explore the monochrome works of Aubrey Beardsley at Tate Britain, without even setting foot outside.

 - See the world's longest public artwork online via a Google Arts & Culture tour of Illuminated River, taking in four of London's bridges at night.
+Or join tour guide Katie Wignall of Look Up London on a virtual guided tour of the installation.

 - Delve into some of Picasso's most intriguing works on a virtual tour of the Royal Academy of Arts' exhibition Picasso and Paper.